-Chevron has repeatedly been cited for harmful environmental practices:
+Chevron has repeatedly been cited for allegedly harmful environmental practices:

-° Chevron is accused of polluting land and water resources by its Niger Delta operations, and damaging the local fishing economy through dredging of waterways.
-These practices have fueled civil unrest, protests, and a related lawsuit alleging Chevrcn’s complicity in security forces’ killing of two protestors.
+• Chevron is accused of polluting land and water resources by its Niger Delta operations, and damaging the local fishing economy through dredging of waterways.
+These practices have fueled civil unrest, protests, and a related lawsuit alleging Chevron’s complicity in security forces’ killing of two protestors.

-Environmental management is critical to the future success of the company.
-We believe it would benefit the company to address the environmental impacts of its business at the most strategic level- by appointing a specialist to the board.
-An authoritative figure with acknowledged environmental expertise and standing could perform a valuable and strategic role for the company by enabling Chevron to more effectively address the environmental
+We believe that Chevron would benefit by addressing the environmental impact of its business at the most strategic level by appointing a specialist to the board.
+An authoritative figure with acknowledged environmental expertise and standing could perform a valuable role for the company by enabling Chevron to more effectively address the environmental

 issues inherent in its business.
 It would also help ensure that the highest levels of attention focus on the development of environmental standards for new projects.
-Such a board role would strengthen the company's ability to demonstrate the seriousness with which it is addressing environmental issues.
+Such a board role would strengthen the company’s ability to demonstrate the seriousness with which it addresses environmental issues.

-THEREFORE, BE IT RESOLVED: Shareholders request that, as the terms in office of elected board directors expire, at least one candidate be recommended who:
+THEREFORE, BE IT RESOLVED: Shareholders request that, as elected board directors’ terms of office expire, at least one candidate be recommended who:

-° has a high level of expertise and experience in environmental matters relevant to hydrocarbon exploration and production and is widely recognized in the business and environmental communities as an authority in such field, in each case as reasonably determined by the company@ board, and
+• has a high level of expertise and experience in environmental matters relevant to hydrocarbon exploration and production and is widely recognized in the business and environmental communities as an authority in such field, as reasonably determined by the company’s board, and

-° will qualify, subject to limited exceptions in extraordinary circumstances explicitly specified by the board, as an independent director under the standards applicable to the company as an NYSE listed company,
+• will qualify, subject to exceptions in extraordinary circumstances explicitly specified by the board, as an independent director under the standards applicable to the company as an NYSE listed company,

 in order that the board includes at least one director satisfying the foregoing criteria, which director shall have designated responsibility on the board for environmental matters.